Mindy Carson: Broadway

 In 1958, she appeared on Broadway in The Body Beautiful by Sheldon Harnick and Jerry Bock, their first musical collaboration.
 Carson returned to Broadway in the 1960s in two comedies, Mary, Mary (1961–64) and Dinner at Eight (1966-67).

 Clubs

 In 1949, Carson became the youngest performer to receive top billing at New York City's Copacabana nightclub.
 She also performed at clubs in New Orleans, Baltimore, and other cities.

-Personal life
+Personal life and death

 Carson married music publisher Eddie Joy in September 1949.
-They had three daughters, Jenny, Jody and Cathy.
+They had three daughters: Jenny, Jody, and Cathy.

+Carson died on October 2, 2025, at the age of 98.